-Collected Memory – A diary of the world
+Collected Memory – A Diary Of The World

-often a source to our inner life, most secret thoughts and adolescent hopes, and by drawing on the thematic of this year’s biennale, Milk of Dreams, Kalsmose has created a diary unlike any other.
+At the Republic of Cameroon’s pavilion at La Biennale di Venezia, the artist’s vast archive has been remediated as NFTs to explore how we even consider a collective memory in a time when intimate, human experiences are recorded and compiled as extensive networks of data, and where our lives are not only uploaded but also used as data sets for machine learning and artificial intelligence to feed on.
+A recurrent element in this series has been the act of writing, and in Collected Memory – A Diary of the World, textual inputs take the shape of a curving, surreal cloud cover, where words and statements move together as chains of words.
+This meta-structure is shaped and animated through a unique set of generative, algorithm-driven methods, relying on techniques commonly used in processing vast datasets.
+A diary is often a source of our inner life, most secret thoughts, and adolescent hopes, and by drawing on the theme of this year’s biennale, Milk of Dreams, Kalsmose has created a diary unlike any other.
 The text appears before our eyes in a never-ending loop, some as clear words, others as abstractions, repeating the statements over and over, as a meditative mantra in a state of perpetual becoming, almost as a landscape taking form.
-The surreal mix of materialism and digital art, and of the original installation’s tactile parchment and the flickery form of the NFTs, underlines not only the contrast between data and lived experience, but also how life today is surreal, constantly alternating between the physical and digital sphere.
+The surreal mix of materialism and digital art, and of the original installation’s tactile parchment and the flickery form of the NFTs, underlines not only the contrast between data and lived experience but also how life today is surreal, constantly alternating between the physical and digital spheres.

 The world of NFTs has not only changed the way we transmit and store data, it has also changed our approach to materiality as it has given us the ability to digitize anything, from a painting to a house, or even an experience or a memory.
 This does not only break down the dichotomies of the world, it also raises questions about our own agency in the world as we become observers, content creators as well as architects with the potential to change the division of humanity, giving space to representation and inclusion – as well as the opposite.

 By transparently deciding on the framework of the data, as well as deciding which data can be accessed, Kalsmose exemplifies a central shortcoming of new technology in a both elegant and simplistic way by asking: Who sets the scene?
 Who decides the rule?
-And who are not only given access, but who is also able to gain access?
-And finally, how collective is the story, which is being told?
+And who are not only given access but who is also able to gain access?
+And finally, how collective is the story that is being told?
 Because while artificial intelligence and machine learning will undoubtedly change the world, this change will happen within the limitations of humanity.
-Afterall, these technologies are as flawed as their creators.
-Mille Kalsmose (b.
-1972) is a Danish visual artist, based in Copenhagen and New York.
-Her work is installation based and spans from digital images to sculptural pieces.
-For decades her work has suggested themselves as mental survival kits, introducing new ways of exploring and understanding human existence and togetherness, the relationship between the individual and the world, and the structures supportive hereof.
+After all, these technologies are as flawed as their creators.

-“If you were bound to live an infinite number of lives, what experiences do you want create and bring with you?”
+“If you were bound to live an infinite number of lives, what experiences do you want to create and bring with you?”

 https://s.surveyplanet.com/dkp8apr7